Last updated on May 8, 2023

 Classic round cut diamonds have always been the most popular of all diamond shapes.
 However, there is also an increasing interest in oval cut diamonds as they look both classy and unique.
 Although these two cuts share some traits, several features set them apart.
 Let’s discover the differences between round cut vs oval cut diamonds – let’s see the difference and learn what aspects to consider when choosing between the two.

 What Is a Round Cut Diamond?

 The round brilliant cut is the world’s most sought after diamond cut due to its timeless style and unparalleled brilliance and sparkle.
-The round cut is also the standard by which all other diamonds cuts are measured.
+The round cut is also the standard by which all other diamond cuts are measured.

 What Is an Oval Cut Diamond?